systematic-nihr/systematic-nihr.github.io/docs/people-insight/person-maps.md

 ## Results & insights

 The Person maps provide rich insights about people with MLTC, effectively illustrating the complex challenges different population segments face in accessing healthcare.
-This is important alongside the population level data that is typically used to understand and make decisions about MLTC.
+This is important alongside the population-level data that is typically used to understand and make decisions about MLTC.
 By adopting an equity lens, Person maps enable stakeholders to move beyond generic representations, and consider a range of people with MLTC – particularly those at the ‘extremes’.
 This method showcased the need for policies that address systemic inequities and promote inclusivity, to consider the holistic health needs of the most marginalised in our society.

 Person maps should be contextual and co-produced within the project context - rather than using a standard template.